mmikowski/hi_score/README.md

 ---
 ## Key benefits
 - Automated full-lifecycle best practice with the `xhi` tool
-- Sophisticated managment of currated libraries and assets for SPAs
+- Installation and management of currated libs and assets
-- Fully managed patching of vendor assets
+- Fully managed of vendor assets including SCMS controlled patching
-- Centralized management of development lifecycle in `package.json`
+- Type safety using [type-casting][_05]
 - Battle-tested `xhi` libraries with 98% coverage of core utilities
-- Type safety using [type-casting][_05]
+- Integrated development server using HTTPS and HTTP2
-- Uniformly applied JavaScript [Code standard][_03] ([Quick-reference][_04])
-- Uniformly applied style for all other tools
+- Consistent JS and Bash code style [see Code standard][_03]
+- Integrated with GIT and NPM lifecycles
-- TDD with drop directory, code coverage, and tight GIT integration
+- TDD with drop directory and code coverage reports
-- Deployment-ready build system (build numbers are WIP)
+- One-touch build with deployment-ready distributions
+- Example applications
+- Placeholders for future lifecycle phase marked WIP.

+---
+## The xhi tool
+The `xhi` tool automates almost every conceivable stage of the SPA development process using researched best practice.
+The configuration is stored in the NPM `package.json` file and is used to support many [NPM lifecycle scripts][_38].

 The full-lifecycle stages supported by `xhi` are shown below.
-The WIP items are placeholders at present.

 ```
   $ xhi help all
     xhi>  START Stage 00 help